 The Spanish versions of Khan Academy’s videos became possible due to the donation made by Carlos Slim from the Luis Alcazar Foundation out of Mexico in 2013.
 Other generous donors include AT&T which chipped in $2.25 million for mobile versions of the content, The Bill & Melinda Gates Foundation which donated $1.5 million to Khan Academy.

-Most recently Elon Musk of Tesla and SpaceX, donated $5 million to the Academy through his foundation, the Musk Foundation.
-Khan thanked Musk, saying “This is going to allow us to accelerate all sorts of content… allow us to do more early learning, allow us to make the software and the practice that much more engaging.”
+Elon Musk, who runs Tesla and SpaceX, recently gave $5 million to the Academy through the Musk Foundation, which is the name of his business.
+Khan thanked Musk and said, “This will let us speed up all kinds of content, do more early learning, and make the software and practice that much more interesting.”

 Khan Academy’s Content